Mcordova6/Cyclistic_case_study_analysis/README.md

 ## Process
 ### BigQuery Cleaning Process:
 * Removed all null values from each column using `IS NOT NULL` (Reduced the number of rows to 3959660).
-* Removed all dupicate values using `DISTINCT`.
+* Removed all duplicate values using `DISTINCT`.
 * Removed extra spaces using `TRIM()`.
 * Combined start_lat and start_lng using `CONCAT()`.
 * Combined end_lat and end_lng using `CONCAT()`.
-* Created seperate columns for different values from the `started_at` column including:
+* Created separate columns for different values from the `started_at` column including:
   * Hour (Used `FORMAT_TIMESTAMP()`)
   * Weekday (Used `FORMAT_TIMESTAMP()`)
   * Month (Used `FORMAT_TIMESTAMP()`)
   * Year (Used `EXTRACT()`)
-* Created seperate column for the duration of rides in hours using `TIMESTAMP_DIFF()`.
+* Created a separate column for the duration of rides in hours using `TIMESTAMP_DIFF()`.
-* Created seperate table containing the cleaned data using `CREATE TABLE`.
+* Created a separate table containing the cleaned data using `CREATE TABLE`.
 ### SQL Code:
 ```sql
 CREATE TABLE `test-project-461721.cyclistic_bike_share_data.cleaned_rides_12_months` AS